LoopKit/loopdocs/docs/version/loopworkspace.md

 There is more information in [Loop Development](../version/development.md#what-are-git-branches) that is not repeated here.

-The important fact for this discussion on *LoopWorkspace* is that Loop developers own an account in *GitHub* called [`LoopKit`](https://github.com/LoopKit){: target="_blank" }.
+The important fact for this discussion on *LoopWorkspace* is that Loop developers own an account in *GitHub* called [`LoopKit`](https://github.com/LoopKit).
 Within that account, the developers have several `repositories` that support *Loop* in particular.
 A `repository` is like a book...let's think of it like a cookbook for now.
 Within the `LoopKit` account, there are repositories for *Loop* itself, *LoopDocs*, and various other supporting "frameworks" that are helper repositories for Loop to build correctly.
 For example, Loop&#39;s repo has a lot of info about the app itself; and the outward-facing things that you interact with.
 How information is put to you and taken in from you...that's in *Loop* `repository` code.
 But, there's more than just a user interface for *Loop*.
 Loop has to do a lot of complex work like Bluetooth communications, algorithm math, pump communications, etc. The *Loop* app has help from frameworks to do those other parts. `CGMBLEkit` for some of the transmitter parts of *Loop*, `RileyLink_ios` for the pump managers (talking to the pumps and decoding their information), *LoopKit* for the algorithm about carbs and insulin curves, etc.

 When you build *Loop* from `LoopWorkspace`, each of those repositories is downloaded to your computer.
 This is slower than the old zip-download as far as downloading *Loop* - but it is much faster when you build Loop because all the files are already on your computer.